-Reginald Ruggles Gates, a Canadian anthropologist and geneticist with the Botany

-Department at King's College, London, followed on the heels of his colleague with the

-English school of social anthropology and the work of Claude Lévi-Strauss, and augmented by the increasing incorporation of the perspectives of indigenous informants.
+Reginald Ruggles Gates, a Canadian anthropologist and geneticist with the Botany Department at King's College, London, followed on the heels of his colleague with the methodology of his discipline's age.
+By midcentury, anthropological theory had come a considerable distance: the cultural pluralism and relativism of Boas had been superseded by the English school of social anthropology and the work of Claude Lévi-Strauss and augmented by the increasing incorporation of the perspectives of indigenous informants.
 But the ideas and methods of one age were not easily superseded by those that followed.

 In 1952, Gates launched an expedition to study "race-crossing" in Cuba, scouring eastern Cuba for "Indian remnants."
-Gates began his fieldwork in January, spending the next two months interviewing, measuring, photographing and taking blood samples of Cubans he encountered.
+Gates began his fieldwork in January, spending the next two months interviewing, measuring, photographing, and taking blood samples of Cubans he encountered.
 With a particular interest in Cubans of "pure" Amerindian and mixed-blood ancestry, Gates concentrated most of his fieldwork on eastern Cuba, studying Cubans believed to be either partly or "purely" of indigenous ancestry.

-At the same time, Gates relied on information from various informants like Southern Methodist missionary Evans who had lived in Holguín for numerous years, and was reputed to "know the people well."
+At the same time, Gates relied on information from various informants like Southern Methodist missionary Evans who had lived in Holguín for numerous years and was reputed to "know the people well."
 Evans "had also encountered people of Indian descent, pure Indian several generations back."
 Gates also met José Luís Molina, a Cuban Baptist pastor who offered his knowledge of "still pure Indians in San Andres" who continued to "live in bohios" and "sit around a central fire."
 A considerable amount of Gates's information came directly from the people whose facial and other physical features he so painstakingly measured.
-In Santiago, for example, Gates was able to conclude that one such family were of "Indian ancestry," and was also told by family members that relatives from [EI] Caney also "say that they have Indian blood."
-Gates concluded that the female members "showed it clearly."
+In Santiago, for example,

+Gates was able to conclude that one such family were of "Indian ancestry," and was also told by family members that relatives from [El] Caney also "say that they have Indian blood."
+104 Gates concluded that the female members "showed it clearly."
 105

-In Preston, a mission field and company town in northeastern Cuba and in Guantanamo in the southeast, Gates studied and recorded the phenotypes of various families.
-Commenting on individuals he believed "had evident Indian blood," Gates clearly distinguished between those he designated "pure Indians" and those who were "Indian and Negro," mixed blood lines or "hybrids," relying on a combination of oral history, eyewitness and second-hand observations, and his own measurements and analyses of his human subjects' facial features.
-106 described as "pure Indian," having "Indian features," and/or of varied ancestry inclusive or exclusive of "Indian" blood.
+In Preston, a mission field and company town in northeastern Cuba, and in Guantanamo in the southeast, Gates studied and recorded the phenotypes of various families.
+Commenting on individuals he believed "had evident Indian blood," Gates clearly distinguished between those he designated "pure Indians" and those who were "Indian and Negro," mixed blood-lines, or "hybrids," relying on a combination of oral history, eyewitness and secondhand observations, and his own measurements and analyses of his human subjects' facial features.
+106

+In late January, aided by two Baptist missionaries, Gates measured and recorded a number of families in Guantanamo and the surrounding area whose members he variously described as "pure Indian," having "Indian features," or of varied ancestry inclusive or exclusive of "Indian" blood.
 In San Andres, he found families whom he confirmed as "pure Indian."
 107 In February, Gates conducted the bulk of his fieldwork in El Caney, Yara, Baracoa, and Caridad de los Indios.
 In El Caney, he met and recorded a number of families.
-The 57-year old patriarch of one family, Luís Urdaneta, was reportedly quite "Indian."
+The fifty-seven-year-old patriarch of one family, Luís Urdaneta, was reportedly quite "Indian."
 Urdaneta informed Gates that his grandparents were considered to be, and, therefore, "were called Indians."
 108 Urdaneta's wife, furthermore, claimed to have known "the last pure Indian [who had] died some 30 years ago," originally from Caridad de los Indios.
 109